Mamie/PolynomialRegression/README.md

 Polynomial regression
 ================

-This is the week 5 assignment of Coursera Machine Learning class. https://www.coursera.org/course/ml
+This is the week 5 assignment of [Coursera Machine Learning class] (https://www.coursera.org/course/ml).

 Summary
 --------